behnazkhoshnood/tadig-restaurant/README.md

 Project Purpose:

-make a website for "Tadig resturant" which is a made up persian resturant.
+This website is made for resturants in general.
+We named our resturant "Tadig resturant" which is a made up persian resturant.

+UX design:

-This website contains 4 main pages that is Home, Order, Reservation and Rate us pages.
-The order page contains 4 page containing the list of: Starters, Main, Dessersts and Drinks.
+This website contains of 4 main pages that is Home, Order, Reservation and Rate us pages.
+The order page contains of 4 pages containing the list of: Starters, Main, Dessersts and Drinks.
-This website goal is to make an easier and better experience for the customers when they want to order any food and also helps with the revalueation of the products.
+This website goal is to make an easier and better experience for the customers when they want to order food and also helps with the revalueation of the products.
 All the images in the website are provided from an external website which is mentioned in the code area in the img src and are also mentioned below.
-And most of the explenation notes are provided from wikipedia and some more sorces which i mentioned in the code area and also here. codes that are used are from the coding I learned from codeInstitute lessens module 3,4 and 5, bootstrap, fontawsome, google fonts, and DevTools.
+And most of the explenation notes are provided from wikipedia and some more sorces which is mentioned in the code area and also here in the info part.
+Codes that are used are from the coding I learned from codeInstitute lessens module 3, 4 and 5, bootstrap, fontawsome, google fonts, and DevTools.
 Image sorces:
 (Dessersts)